 Breaking the Software

-In traditional Waterfall projects (yes, there are still plenty of those around), the development team may spend, say, 11 months exercising very little real control over the quality of work, with the testers given one month at the project end to try to find as many of the resulting bugs as possible.
+In traditional Waterfall projects, the development team may spend, say, 11 months exercising very little real control over the quality of work, with the testers given one month at the project end to try to find as many of the resulting bugs as possible.
 This, says Construx founder Steve McConnell, is the single major reason why a 12-month Waterfall project is likely to run for 26 months, according to industry statistics.

 Waterfall, V-Model, Iterative-Incremental, Agile: Whatever your flavour of development project, the secret to success was pointed out many decades ago by W. (William) Edwards Deming, who developed “Fourteen points for the transformation of management”.
 The third point was the need to “Cease dependence on end-point testing to achieve quality.
-Eliminate the need for testing on a mass basis by building quality into the product in the first place.”
-(I’ve lightly adapted his words to the software industry.)
+Eliminate the need for testing on a mass basis by building quality into the product in the first place” (lightly adapting his words to the software industry).

 Foxes in the Henhouse

-I got the idea for the title of this piece from a blog by Joel Montvelisky on “Teaching programmers to test”.
+The idea for the title of this piece came from a blog by Joel Montvelisky on “Teaching programmers to test”.
 As Montvelisky pointed out, “testing” is very much something that developers are required to do in Agile projects.
-But while I agree with much of what he wrote, I can’t agree with his First Principle of Test Planning for Programmers: “DON’T TEST YOUR OWN CODE!”
+But while it's easy to agree with much of what he wrote, it's harder to agree with his First Principle of Test Planning for Programmers: “Don't test your own code!”

 But “lack of objectivity” isn’t really the main problem.
-In order to build quality into a product, we must exercise quality control over its creation.
+To build quality into a product, we must exercise quality control over its creation.
 And, said Deming,“Nobody is better placed to control the quality of the work being done than the person doing the work.”

 This would mean that programmers would be in charge of the quality of their own work.
 As Montvelisky wrote, sounds a little like setting foxes to guard the chicken coop, right?
 Yet at the same time, it has a right sort of sound to it: shouldn’t we all be responsible for the quality of our own work?
 The question is, what does that take?